Climate-Crew/d3-climate-visualization/README.md

 ## City Story

 The city story focuses on how changes in extreme weather are impacting cities.
 First, a discussion of cooling degree days is given, illustrating the cooling challenges that warmer climates will face in the future as a result of changing climate patterns.
-This is followed by a visualization showing a matrix of nine cities and their cooling exposures, developed using [Rhino](https://www.rhino3d.com/), [Grasshopper](https://www.rhino3d.com/6/new/grasshopper/) to extract cooling degree days, energy, and weather files.
+This is followed by a visualization showing a matrix of nine cities and their cooling exposures, developed using [Rhino](https://www.rhino3d.com/), with [Grasshopper](https://www.rhino3d.com/6/new/grasshopper/) to extract cooling degree days, energy, and weather files.
 This leads us naturally to our last section, looking at the level of the individual.

 ![City Visualization](img/city_matrix.png?raw=true "Title")